RasmusRPaulsen/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 ## Installing Python packages

 In this course, we will use several Python packages.
 We will install them as needed.
-To install the package [scikit-image (skimage)] (https://scikit-image.org/), start an **Anaconda prompt** and do:
+To install the package [scikit-image (skimage)](https://scikit-image.org/), start an **Anaconda prompt** and do:

 ```Shell
 activate course02502